If you’re flying in or out of the UK this winter there is a one in five chance of you experiencing a flight delay.

-Coby Benson, Bott and Co Legal Expert says: “The weather argument goes to the crux of this regulation.
+Coby Benson, Bott and Co Solicitor says: “The weather argument goes to the crux of this regulation.
 Airlines will say poor weather is not their fault and there was nothing they could do to prevent it but that is not the point of the law; it is about whether it is inherent, or out of the ordinary.”

 There are numerous situations caused by bad weather, which still allow a passenger to claim compensation.
 Examples of this include: